What makes up a text ad

 Using special characters with your ads

-You can write your ads in a number of supported languages.
-Most non-English characters, including tildes, umlauts, and cedillas, will appear correctly in your ads, including the display URL.
+Most non-English characters, including tildes, umlauts, and cedillas, will appear correctly in your ads, including within the display URL.

-For languages that use double-width characters, like Chinese (simplified or traditional), Japanese, or Korean, your text ads will appear on Google search results the same way that they appear in your account.
-Keep in mind that your headline, description lines, and display URL should meet our character limits.
-We recommend you preview your ads to make sure you're satisfied with how they appear.
-And remember to check your ads using the Ad Preview and Diagnosis tool rather than searching on Google.
+For languages that use double-width characters (like Chinese, Japanese, or Korean), your text ads appear on Google search results the same way that they appear in your account.
+It's a good idea to preview your ads with the Ad Preview and Diagnosis tool rather than searching on Google.